hnhdigital-os/laravel-console-self-update/README.md

 }
 ```

 By default, the versions file is tag/path.
-If the versions file contains more than the path, the default path source can be overridden to a specific key using `getVersionsTagKey`.
+If the versions file contains more than the path, the default path source can be overridden to a specific key using `setVersionsTagKey`.

 For example: